White City Stadium: Greyhound racing

-Competitions

-The track was renowned for holding some of the sports top events in addition to the English Greyhound Derby.
-They included the Grand National, the Oaks, the Wood Lane Stakes, the Longcross Cup and the Cambridgeshire.
+The track was renowned for holding some of the sport's top events in addition to the English Greyhound Derby.
+They included the Grand National, the Oaks, the Wood Lane Stakes, the Longcross Cup and The Cambridgeshire.
 The final Greyhound Derby was held on 23 June 1984.

 Speedway

 The speedway track at White City was 380 m in length.

-The White City stadium first held open speedway meetings in 1928 before the start of the Southern League, in 1929.
+The White City stadium first held open speedway meetings in 1928 before the start of the Southern League in 1929.
 A team from the stadium known as White City (London) entered the 1929 Southern League where they finished in 7th place out of 11 teams (after Birmingham (Hall Green) resigned for the league after racing 7 league matches).
 The White City team were due to race in the 1930 Southern League, but they withdrew from the league before it started.
 The stadium then ran once again using an Open Licence and held occasional one-off meetings between (1953–1958, 1961) until a new league team was formed, from the Oxford 'Rebels' in 1976.

 From 1976 until 1978, the stadium was home to White City Rebels speedway team.
 The team closed after only three seasons due to poor crowds levels, despite finishing the 1977 season as champions of the British League.
 The Rebels' most notable rider was England International Gordon Kennett.
 Other notable riders were Steve Weatherley, Trevor Geer, Poland's Marek Cieślak and multiple Finnish champion Kai Niemi and Colin Watson (pre war).

 From 1979 to 1983 the stadium once again raced using an Open Licence hosting a number of high-profile Speedway World Championship qualifying rounds, including the Overseas and Intercontinental Finals during the 1970s, and 1980s.
 It also hosted the Final of the Speedway World Team Cup in 1976, 1979 and 1982.

 Following the end of speedway at the Wembley Stadium after the 1981 World Final, White City became the home of international speedway in Great Britain until it was closed in 1984.
 Following this international speedway moved out of London and north to Odsal Stadium in Bradford.